Visualize Before You Write: Imagination-Guided Open-Ended Text Generation: Appendix

 \subsection{Experiment Details}

-\paragraph{Text-to-Image} Images are generated offline, and it takes $\sim$ 1min to render each image on both Titan RTX and A100.

 \paragraph{Pretraining} We pre-train the mapping network for GPT-2-base~\citep{Radford2019LanguageMA} on the MSCOCO~\citep{Lin2014MicrosoftCC} dataset with 414,113 (image, text) pairs for training.
-We pre-train the mapping network for BART-base~\citep{lewis-etal-2020-bart} on VIST~\citep{huang-etal-2016-visual} story-in-sequence subset, with 141,593 (image,text) pairs for training after excluding the images that the users have removed.
+We pre-train the mapping network for BART-base~\citep{lewis-etal-2020-bart} on VIST~\citep{huang-etal-2016-visual} story-in-sequence subset, with 141,593 (image, text) pairs for training after excluding the images that the users have removed.
 For each setting, we pre-train the mapping network for 5 epochs with a batch size of 128, learning rate of 2e-5, weight decay of 0.01, and warmup steps of 5,000.

 \paragraph{Few-Shot Training for Downstream Tasks} Table~\ref{tab:appendix_hyperparameter} lists out the hyperparameters we used during few-show experiments on the three open-ended text generation tasks.